Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 The information provided in this blog is for educational purposes only and should not be considered as medical advice.
 It is not intended to replace professional medical consultation, diagnosis, or treatment.
 Always consult with a qualified healthcare provider before making any decisions regarding your health.
 Read more

-A hair care routine that works for you can be difficult to find, especially with so much information online, tutorials, and new haircare products being launched daily.
-We asked dermatologists to develop a comprehensive and scientific hair care guide.
+A hair care routine that works for you can be difficult to find, especially with so much information online, tutorials, and new haircare products being launched on a daily basis.
+This is why we asked dermatologists to develop a comprehensive and scientific hair care guide.

 However, hair care is more than just applying products and having shiny hair.
-To choose products more effectively, you must first understand your hair and scalp type.
+To be able to choose products more effectively, you must first understand your own hair and scalp type.
 And that is exactly where we will begin!

 What is hair?